6 Low-Cost Hacks to Upgrade Your Home (No Reno Required!)

 "If your bathroom tile has seen a few or more years of use, you can make the room look freshly installed by applying a new coat of grout," Wood shares.
 "This works best with tiles that are in good condition."

 While this hack is great for bathrooms, you can also refresh the grout on your kitchen backsplash.
 If you're not confident in your grouting skills, Wood recommends buying an easy-to-use grout pen, which covers up stains without all the elbow grease of scrubbing.

 When In Doubt, Accessorize

+If even rolling out a fresh coat of paint feels like too much work, turn your attention to the objects on your walls (and your side tables, fireplace mantel, and bookshelves).
 "Thoughtfully-curated accessories give rich layers to a room," explains designer Marlaina Teich.
 "Think bright throw blankets and pillows and gold frames and mirrors."